ChiaYunhan/local-RAG/README.md

-# local-RAG
+# local-Summarizer
-local full stack dockerize RAG made with python and React
+local full stack dockerize summarizer that takes in English/Malay documents and outputs abstractive and extractive summaries.